kumarlearns6767/udemy_the_complete_JavaScript_course/README.md

 # thapatechnicalJavaScript_course

+*** Disclaimer ***
+The site is broken after chapter 5 and will be fixed once Lalit finishes Javascript and Lands a job.
+So, please bear with the issues.
+You are invited to fix the issues, suggest new designs and contribute into the development process.
+Any help will be given back when this will be a product and monitized.

 Learning javascript using "The Complete JavaScript Course 2021: From Zero to Expert! from thapa technical youtube channel".
 Taking this course in 2023 and will update myself with latest ES feature, rules and other rquirements.